tari/83pa28d/lesson/day15.md

 In the tens position, 9 + 8 = 17, which "overflowed".
 So you write down
 '7' and *carry* the '1'.
 Add 6 + 1 with the carry to compensate, and
 everything works out all right.
-This is exactly how ADC is meant to work (amazing, eh?
-All those years in elementary school, you were learning assembly and didn't even know it).
+This is exactly how ADC is meant to work.
 In an assembly implementation, you work on bytes or words instead of digits, but the theory is the same.
-So let's try it.
+So, let's try it.

 Example: Add 32-bit number dword1 with 32-bit number dword2.